 It soon became obvious to me that she did not really care as much about the massage.
 What she really wanted was a person whom she could trust, who would listen to her without judging her, and whom she could tell anything that was on her mind.

 I never had to say much besides just acknowledging her and dropping a few positive words here and there.

 She wanted a different result from what she officially paid me for.
-She needed to work off her anxiety and stress and fear by getting it off her chest, by being heard, and being acknowledged.
+She needed to release her anxiety, stress, and fear by getting it off her chest.
+She needed to be heard and acknowledged.

 There are many ways to help people.
-With some flexibility and good intuition we can expand the definition of our massage practice in some cases to accommodate clients who need something ‘out of the box’.
+With some flexibility and good intuition, in some cases we can expand the definition of our massage practice to accommodate clients who need something unusual, something ‘out of the box’.

 - We as therapists don’t always know what our clients really want